hashgraph/hedera-services/docs/hip-16.md

 ### Terminology
 - Deletion - A successful delete transaction will mark an entity as deleted and that entity cannot be operated upon.
 The entity will remain in the ledger, marked as deleted, until it expires.
-- Expiration - the entity has passed its expiration date and has not been renewed, so it is temporarily disabled.
+- Expiration - the entity has passed its expiration time and has not been renewed, so it is temporarily disabled.
-- Renewal - the extension of an entity's expiration date, either by an update transaction, or by autorenewal.
+- Renewal - the extension of an entity's expiration time, either by an update transaction, or by autorenewal.
 - Removal - The entity is permanently removed from the state of the decentralized ledger.
 - Grace period - The time during which an expired entity is disabled, but not yet removed, and can still be renewed.
 - Action - An operation performed by the network that isn't during the processing of its transaction, such as an autorenewal, or the execution of a scheduled transaction.